Indy Eleven: Colors and crest

-The name "Eleven" references the eleven men who take to the field representing Indiana and also pays homage to Indiana's 11th Regiment Indiana Infantry in the American Civil War, while the navy colored checkered background is a nod to both Indianapolis' auto-racing culture and the Brickyard Battalion supporters group.
+The name "Eleven" does not reference the eleven players who take to the field representing the club, but pays homage to Indiana's 11th Regiment Indiana Infantry in the American Civil War, while the navy colored checkered background is a nod to both Indianapolis' auto-racing culture and the Brickyard Battalion supporters group.
 Lady Victory from the Soldiers' and Sailors' monument is the focal point of the crest.
 The color scheme is the same as that of the civic flag of Indianapolis.

 Kits

-Predominantly red, white and blue, the jerseys unveiled on October 1, 2013, also featured a sublimated checker board pattern paying homage to Indianapolis' rich auto racing heritage centered around the Indianapolis Motor Speedway.
+Predominantly red, white, and blue, the jerseys unveiled on October 1, 2013, also featured a sublimated checker board pattern paying homage to Indianapolis' rich auto racing heritage centered around the Indianapolis Motor Speedway.
 The jerseys were manufactured by Diadora and Honda was the primary sponsor.

-The jerseys used from 2017-2020 were manufactured by Adidas with Honda remaining the sponsor.
+The jerseys used from 2017 to 2020 were manufactured by Adidas with Honda remaining the sponsor.
 In 2021, USL entered into an agreement with sports apparel manufacturer Puma as the leagues official apparel partner.
 As part of this move, several teams including Indy Eleven changed to Puma as their kit manufacturer.

+On January 1, 2024, the team announced that Under Armour would serve as their official kit provider beginning in the 2024 season.
+The club announced a sponsorship deal with Ford on January 16, 2024, that includes the auto company serving as the front shirt sponsor beginning in the 2024 season.
+The sponsorship replaces Honda, who were the team's primary sponsor from their first jersey unveiling in 2013.